 What you can do

-- Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
-For a cholesterol test, for example, you may need to fast beforehand.
+You might need to avoid food or drink for a while before a cholesterol test, for example.

-- Write down your symptoms, including any that seem unrelated to coronary artery disease.
+- Your symptoms, including any that seem unrelated to heart disease, and when they began

-- Write down key personal information, including a family history of heart disease, stroke, high blood pressure or diabetes, and recent major stresses or recent life changes.
+- Important personal information, including recent major stresses or recent life changes

-Preparing a list of questions can help you make the most of your time with your doctor.
-Some basic questions to ask your doctor about heart attack prevention include:
+Some questions to ask your provider about heart attack prevention include:

 - What tests do I need to determine my current heart health?